gumblex/tg-export/README.md

 * Half response in the socket interface, while the another half appears after the timeout.
 * Returns an empty array when actually there are remaining messages.

+**Note**: When it's trying to get the remaining messages, the telegram-cli will crash like crazy.
+That's due to non-existent messages.
+For a quick fix, use [this fork](https://github.com/gumblex/tg) of tg-cli.

 Which is called NO WARRANTY™.

 ## logfmt.py